Direct Circular Buffer Injection in mouclass.sys

 Background

-+0x54 InputCount - number of queued entries
++0x54 InputCount - queued entry count

 +0x68 DataQueueBase - base address of the circular buffer

-+0x70 WritePointer - current write position
++0x70 WritePointer - next write position

-+0x78 ReadPointer - current read position
++0x78 ReadPointer - next read position

-+0x88 QueueSize - buffer size in bytes
++0x88 QueueSize - total buffer size in bytes

-+0x90 SpinLock - synchronization primitive
++0x90 SpinLock - KSPIN_LOCK protecting all fields

-Implementation
+Injection Implementation

 NTSTATUS injectMouseInput(LONG deltaX, LONG deltaY, USHORT buttonFlags, USHORT buttonData) {